Poincar\'e series for modular graph forms at depth two. I. Seeds and Laplace systems: A more convoluted example of red-herrings

 where we kept the Bessel index $s$ as a regulator, taking the limit $s\to 0$ only at the end.

 To perform the Dirichlet sum over $n$ we make use of Ramanujan identity

 finally obtaining

-So the Poincar\'e sum over the remaining red-herring ${\rm rh}_a - \frac{4}{3} {\rm rh}_c$ is indeed proportional to ${\rm E}_0$ as expected from its Laplace equation.
+In conclusion, the Poincar\'e sum over the remaining red-herring ${\rm rh}_a - \frac{4}{3} {\rm rh}_c$ is indeed proportional to ${\rm E}_0$ as expected from its Laplace equation.
 However, the proportionality constant, which is effectively given by the Dirichlet series above, vanishes upon analytic continuation.

 We see in this more convoluted example that in general, when we compute the alternative folding seeds (\ref{eq:genseedpalt}) starting from the inhomogeneous Laplace system (\ref{eq:seedeq}), we will generate a variety of red-herrings at different levels.
 However, these red-herring seeds such as (\ref{redhers}) give rise to vanishing Poincar\'e sums even though they are obviously non-vanishing functions.
-Hence, the Laplace system written in step form as presented in section \ref{sec:fold.2} leads to considerably simpler representatives of the seeds, see~\eqref{trunc.seed}.
+Hence, the Laplace system written in step form as presented in section \ref{sec:fold.2} leads to considerably simpler representatives of the seeds, see~\eqref{trunc.seed} and (\ref{mineq:genseedmalt}).